-- Diversified agriculture (third-largest tea producer in the world) and expanding services sector (telecommunications and financial services)
+- Diversified agriculture and dynamic services sector (telecommunications and financial services, tourism)

-- Mombasa is the third-largest port in Africa
+- Mombasa is the largest port in East Africa

-- Hydrocarbon deposits discovered in the northwest region of Turkana
+- Hydrocarbon deposits in the northwest region of Turkana

 - Fast-growing population and emerging middle class

-- Reliant on hydropower and rain-fed agriculture: sensitive to drought and flooding
+- Hydropower and rain-fed agriculture sensitive to climate

-- Persistent bottlenecks due to lack of infrastructure and skills shortages
+- Bottlenecks due to lack and mismanagement of infrastructure, and skills shortages

-- Terrorist risk in the north near Somalia; political, social and ethnic divisions
+- Terrorist risk in the north, near Somalia

 - Poverty (36% of the population) and food insecurity; political and ethnic divisions